jay-pople/Crime_Analysis/README.md

 ## Questions:
 Q1.By what percentage has the crime rate increased or decreased in different cities over the past five years?

-Q2.Which crime is happend most serious or less serious?also show the crime the crime catagory of each Q3.At what time crime is happend most day or night ? also show for each city.
+Q2.Which crime is happend most serious or less serious?also show the crime the crime catagory of eac

+Q3.At what time crime is happend most day or night ? also show for each city.

 Q4.
-In which area most of crime happed? as per seriousness or crime catgory Q5.Is there any pattern of crime in year, eg. increases in certain period and decreases in certain period? for different crime category
+In which area most of crime happed? as per seriousness or crime catgory.

+Q5.Is there any pattern of crime in year, eg. increases in certain period and decreases in certain period? for different crime category.

 Q6.show year wise case status, wheather pending or close?

 Q7. which weapon is widly used for different crime category?